State-wide cladding audit

 The Building Commissioner announced on 4 July 2017 that, in response to the Grenfell Tower fire, the WA Building Commission (now the Building and Energy division of DMIRS) would broaden the scope of an initial audit it had been carrying out on aluminium composite panels (ACPs) into a state-wide cladding audit that would include all high-risk, high-rise buildings with cladding attached.
 Similar audits have been commenced or undertaken in other states and territories including South Australia, Queensland, New South Wales, Northern Territory, the Australian Capital Territory, Victoria and the Commonwealth.

-The Building Commissioner will publish fortnightly updates about the state-wide cladding audit of private and public buildings on this webpage and will report on its findings at the conclusion of the audit.
+The Building Commissioner will publish periodic updates about the state-wide cladding audit of private and public buildings on this webpage and will report on its findings at the conclusion of the audit.

-- State-wide cladding audit fortnightly status update – private buildings
+- State-wide cladding audit status update – private buildings

-- State-wide cladding audit fortnightly status update – public buildings
+- State-wide cladding audit status update – public buildings

 How is the audit being undertaken?